-Questions Should accredited rescue organisations and shelters be monitored? ✓ Yes ☐ No ☐ Unsure ☐ Depends on the following factors (please specify): 2.
-How should they be monitored? ☐ Audits ☐ Inspections ☒ Annual reporting ☐ Unsure ☐ Not applicable - they should not be monitored ☐ Other: 3.
-Do you believe your agency should have a role in accrediting rescue organisations and shelters? ☐ Yes ☐ No ☐ Unsure ☐ Depends on the following factors (please specify): Please specify reasons for your response: If the rescue organisations and shelters are being accredited by State government, then State government should monitor.
+Questions Should accredited rescue organisations and shelters be monitored? ☑ Yes ☐ No ☐ Unsure ☐ Depends on the following factors (please specify): 2.
+How should they be monitored?
+Audits Inspections Annual reporting Unsure Not applicable - they should not be monitored Other: 3.
+Do you believe your agency should have a role in accrediting rescue organisations and shelters? ☑ Yes ☐ No ☐ Unsure ☐ Depends on the following factors (please specify): Please specify reasons for your response: Local Governments need to approve Kennel Licences including for Rescue groups and Shelters.